Should I Hire An Executive Coach?

 Transitions

-You are considering a looking for a new job but aren’t sure if it’s the right next step
+You are considering looking for a new job, but aren’t sure if it’s the right next step

 Your job search isn’t going as well as you had hoped